Non-Sequential Decentralized Stochastic Control Revisited: Causality and Static Reducibility: Properties of Non-Sequential Decentralized Stochastic Control Problems

+That Property C and CI are near equivalent under countability conditions has been reported in \cite[Theorem 4]{AnderslandTeneketzisI}.
+We now present a more general result, which shows that Causality and Properties CI and DF are essentially equivalent; this addresses an open question of Teneketzis on the equivalence between Causality and Causal Implementability for general spaces, noted in \cite[p.
+251]{Teneketzis2}.

-\begin{theorem} For the case with standard Borel measurement and action spaces, Property CI implies Property C, in the sense that for every non-sequential system with Property CI one can construct an equivalent non-sequential system with Property C. Therefore, (together with Theorem \ref{ImplicationsThm}) we have
+\begin{theorem} For the case with standard Borel measurement and action spaces, Property CI implies Property C, in the sense that for every non-sequential system with Property CI one can construct a non-sequential system with Property C such that every admissible policy in the original problem is admissible for the new problem and achieves the same cost performance.
+Therefore, (together with Theorem \ref{ImplicationsThm}) we have

 \end{theorem}